openwisp/OpenWISP-Firmware/README.rst

 We strongly suggest to build OpenWRT on a GNU/Linux environment, you can find other pre-requisites here: http://wiki.openwrt.org/doc/howto/build.

-If you have a properly configured machine follow this steps inside the OpenWRT root directory::
+If you have a properly configured machine follow these steps inside the OpenWRT root directory::

   cp feeds.conf.default feeds.conf